Brasov City Guide: top things to do & places to visit

 - check some of the popular things to do in Transylvania

-This guide made by locals has info on the best things to do in Brasov, places to visit and how to plan your trip:
+This travel guide made by locals was updated in January 2022 with the best things to do in Brasov, places to visit, and how to plan your trip.
+We collected more than 35 items for this list so get ready!

 Table of contents